TheRenegadeCoder/sample-programs-website/projects/jump-search/index.md

 If successful, the script should return `true`.
 Otherwise, the script should return `false`.
 If any user input errors occur, the script should output the following usage message:

-## What is the optimal block size to be skipped

-In the worst case, we have to do n/m jumps and if the last checked value is greater than the element to be searched for, we perform m-1 comparisons more for linear search.
-Therefore the total number of comparisons in the worst case will be ((n/m) + m-1).
-The value of the function ((n/m) + m-1) will be minimum when m = √n.
-Therefore, the best step size is m = √n.

 ## Testing

 | Description               | List Input   | Target Integer Input | Output  |